zverugin8/Terraform/general_task.md

 - Terraform created infrastructure with no errors
 - All resources created as expected (check Cloud WebUI)
+- After a new instance launch, a new text file appears in the cloud object storage with the appropriate text.
 - Push *.tf configuration files to git
 - Check your efforts through the proctor gitlab pipeline (if a pipeline configured)